-- 5. Assist in relaying a ball to the Umpire or Centre Judge or spot the ball that someone else has relayed to you (Mechanic 5.8). - 6.
-If you are spotting the ball: - (a) Take the forward progress from a wing official and place the ball at the succeeding spot. - (b) Following an incomplete forward pass, penalty, etc., verify with the Umpire that the lateral placement of the ball is correct.
+- 5. Assist in relaying a ball to the Umpire or Centre Judge or spot the ball that someone else has relayed to you (Mechanic 5.8).
+[REFEREE] [IN 3xx FORMATION (CREW OF 6C/8)] Generally, you should not handle the ball unless it becomes dead very close to you.
+Normally, leave spotting the ball responsibilities to the Umpire or Centre Judge. - 6.
+If you are spotting the ball: - (a) Face the Coverer, not the goal line, when spotting the ball.
+Take the forward progress from the Coverer and place the ball at the succeeding spot.
+Following an incomplete forward pass, penalty, etc., verify with the Umpire that the lateral placement of the ball is correct. ♦ - (b) Place the ball laces down if there is any risk of it rolling away from its position. ◊